NixOS

 NixOS is a Linux distribution built around the Nix package manager.
-Unlike traditional Linux distributions, NixOS is configured using a functional language that describes the system configuration.
-It generates complete system profiles, enabling reproducible deployments, atomic upgrades, and system rollbacks.
+Unlike traditional Linux distributions, NixOS is configured using Nix's functional programming language or one of Nix's forks.
+The operating system builds itself according to declarations written by the user within its config files, allowing them to manage and alter all aspects of their system, as well as install identical builds of that system on any other machine.
+From those files, NixOS generates complete system profiles, enabling reproducible deployments, atomic upgrades, and system rollbacks.
+Representing the primary implementation of the Nix package manager, NixOS is often just referred to eponymously as Nix.

 NixOS relies on the Nixpkgs collection of package definitions and the Nix expression language for declaring packages and system options.
-It is free and open-source software with an MIT License.
+It is free and open-source software under the MIT License.